 Although big data and other digital technologies have been constant buzzwords in the biopharma industry in Asia, now we are seeing their gradual uptake by several companies in the sector.
 Governments in Asian countries like China and Japan have introduced policies to promote the application of such advanced biopharma trends.
 Furthermore, even physicians and medical reps, especially in Japan, have already shifted away from pharmaceutical sales reps as their primary information source and use digital channel as their primary source.
 In China, for instance, studies show that doctors spend over two hours of their working day on an average online and have switched from computers to smartphones to support many of their professional activities.
 Consequently, digitalization is going to be one of the key biopharma trends that are going to revolutionize Asia.

-Learn more about Infiniti’s solutions for business.
+To learn more about Infiniti’s solutions for business – Request more info.